drslump/Protobuf-PHP/README.md

 You can also get the latest version by checking out a copy of the repository in your computer.

+The library will register an autoloader to include its dependencies by default.
+If you prefer to handle this manually set the following define before including the `DrSlump/Protobuf.php` file:

+    define('DRSLUMP_PROTOBUF_AUTOLOAD', false);

 ## Known issues